GL1T0H/End-To-End-SOC-Home-Lab/README.md

 ---

-# Use Case 4: Hunting for Indicator Removal — Catching the Cover-Up
+# Use Case 4: Hunting for Indicator Removal (Catching the Cover Up)

 ### Hypothesis